Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Experiments and Analysis

-An ablation study is conducted to analyze the impact of gradient direction modeling in the proposed AGPEO module embedded within the multi-scale edge perception module (MSEPM).
-AGPEO employs fixed, Sobel-like directional gradient kernels to extract orientation-sensitive edge responses, followed by phase-aware modulation.
-Specifically, gradients are modeled along four canonical orientations (0°, 45°, 90°, and 135°) using depthwise convolution with non-learnable directional filters, enabling efficient and stable multi-orientation gradient extraction.
-To examine the contribution of directional diversity, we first evaluate a degraded variant that models gradients along a single orientation (0°).
-We then extend the configuration to two orthogonal orientations (0° and 90°), and further incorporate diagonal orientations (45° and 135°) to investigate the effect of multi-directional gradient--phase fusion.
-All variants are implemented within the same MSEPM architecture, with identical downstream feature fusion and detection components.
-The only difference lies in the number of gradient orientations modeled in AGPEO.
+An ablation study was conducted to analyze the effect of gradient direction modeling in the proposed gradient--phase edge operator (GPEO), which is embedded in the multi-scale edge perception module (MSEPM).
+GPEO uses fixed Sobel-like directional kernels to extract orientation-sensitive edge responses, which are then combined with phase-consistency cues.
+To evaluate the contribution of directional diversity, we compared three configurations: a single horizontal direction ($0^\circ$), two orthogonal directions ($0^\circ$ and $90^\circ$), and four directions ($0^\circ$, $45^\circ$, $90^\circ$, and $135^\circ$).
+All variants were implemented within the same MSEPM architecture and used identical downstream detection components.
+The only difference was the number of gradient orientations used in the gradient branch.

-As shown in Table~\ref{tab:ablation_agpeo}, all configurations are implemented within the AGPEO module embedded in the multi-scale edge perception module (MSEPM).
-The single-direction configuration achieves the lowest performance, particularly on AP$_{75}$, indicating limited boundary localization capability due to insufficient orientation coverage.
-Modeling gradients along two orthogonal orientations (0° and 90°) leads to improved overall AP and AP$_{50}$, reflecting stronger edge recall and more stable responses under coarse IoU thresholds.
-By further incorporating diagonal orientations (45° and 135°), the multi-directional configuration achieves the highest AP$_{75}$ and AP$_S$, demonstrating more accurate boundary alignment and enhanced sensitivity to fine-scale and weak edge structures.
+As shown in Table~\ref{tab:ablation_gpeo}, the single-direction configuration obtains the lowest AP and AP$_{75}$, indicating that one gradient orientation is insufficient to describe the weak and irregular boundaries of infrared gas plumes.
+When two orthogonal directions ($0^\circ$ and $90^\circ$) are used, the model achieves the best overall AP of 28.8\% and the highest AP$_{50}$ of 81.1\%.
+This suggests that horizontal and vertical gradient cues provide strong coarse boundary information for region-level plume detection.

-Although the overall AP and AP$_{50}$ slightly decrease compared to the two-direction configuration, this behavior reflects a typical precision--recall trade-off in edge modeling.
-Multi-directional gradients introduce richer responses for oblique and curved edges, which may mildly affect coarse IoU-based metrics while substantially improving strict localization accuracy.
-These gains are achieved with negligible additional computational cost.
-Overall, the results confirm that multi-directional gradient--phase fusion within AGPEO is critical for high-precision edge detection.
+When diagonal directions ($45^\circ$ and $135^\circ$) are further introduced, the model achieves the best AP$_{75}$ and AP$_S$, reaching 10.3\% and 24.0\%, respectively.
+This indicates that additional oblique-direction responses are helpful for stricter localization and small plume detection, where weak boundaries may appear with irregular or slanted shapes.
+However, the overall AP and AP$_{50}$ are slightly lower than those of the two-direction configuration.
+This result suggests that adding more directional responses can improve fine-scale boundary sensitivity, but may also introduce additional background edge responses in complex thermal scenes.